oktadev/okta-blog/_source/_posts/2019-10-28-okta-developer-office-hours-september-2019.md

 Q: Getting statistics on usage statistics of applications authenticated by Okta, what are the options?
 Sufficient details in the Okta access log?

-> **Joël:** Take a look a the System Log (and it’s [API](https://developer.okta.com/docs/reference/api/system-log/)).
+> **Joël:** Take a look a the System Log (and it's [API](https://developer.okta.com/docs/reference/api/system-log/)).
 There is even a preconfigured "Authentication Activity" link in your Okta Admin Console.

 ## Attend our October Office Hours